Set up solar panels

 3) Buy the Right Equipment

-Once you’ve completed all paperwork and permits After you have completed all paperwork and permits, you and your [xfield-company] solar installer can order your equipment.
+After you have completed all paperwork and permits, your [xfield-company] solar installer will be able to order the equipment you require.

 4) Install Your Solar Panels